sealeo-org/mail-openldap/README.md

 ```
 domain.com.
 IN TXT "v=spf1 mx a ptr ip4:x.x.x.x ~all"
 ```
-x.x.x.x is the IP address of your mail server.
+Where x.x.x.x is the IP address of your mail server.

 #### DKIM
 See: [DKIM on Wikipedia](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail)